ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_x/ros_applications.md

 $ roslaunch open_manipulator_master_slave open_manipulator_master.launch usb_port:=/dev/ttyUSB1
 ```

-If the slave OpenManipulator controller has been launched successfully, the terminal will show the following message.
+If the slave OpenManipulator-X controller has been launched successfully, the terminal will show the following message.

 ```
 SUMMARY